khoi-nguyen/notes/10/equations-2-graphs.md

 :::

 ::: Remark
-Every quadratic equation can be written under the form
+Every quadratic equation can be written in the form
 $$a \br{x - \alpha}^2 + \beta$$
 :::